 Education System In Canada

-The education system in Canada consists of both publicly funded and private schools.
-Education in Canada is under the complete jurisdiction of the provinces and territories (states).
+The Canadian Education System consists of both publicly funded and private schools.
+Canadian Education System is under the complete jurisdiction of the provinces and territories (states).
 There is no central education system in Canada.

 Majority of Canadian universities are largely publicly funded due to which they are able to offer consistently high quality education at lower tuition rates for international students as compared to other countries.
 Universities here offer a broad range of courses and degrees from undergraduate to doctorate.